-Bar code readers of the BCL 600/series are high-speed scanners with integrated decoder for all commonly used bar codes, e.g. 2/5 Interleaved, Code 39, Code 128, EAN 8/13 etc., as well as codes from the GS1 DataBar family.
+Bar code readers of the BCL 500/series are high-speed scanners with integrated decoder for all commonly used bar codes, e.g. 2/5 Interleaved, Code 39, Code 128, EAN 8/13 etc., as well as codes from the GS1 DataBar family.

-Bar code readers of the BCL 600/series are available in various optics models as well as line scanners and oscillating mirrors and also optionally as heated models.
+Bar code readers of the BCL 500/ series are available in various optics models as well as line scanners, line scanners with oscillating mirrors and also optionally as heated models.

-- 1 Line scanner - 2 Oscillating-mirror scanner
+1 Oscillating-mirror scanner